Hey there! My name is Didem Mert (she/they) and I’ll be walking you through the steps of making one of my slab mugs!

 When you buy this workshop, you get:

-- Watch my online Workshop on 8th August 2021 🙂
+- Instant Access to Watch my online Workshop

 Didem Mert was born and raised in Cincinnati, OH.
 She received her BFA (ceramics) from Northern Kentucky University in 2014 and her MFA (ceramics) from Edinboro University of Pennsylvania in 2017.
 Mert has exhibited nationally in places such as The Clay Studio, Companion Gallery, Charlie Cummings Gallery, AKAR, The Erie Art Museum, and over forty other venues.
 Her work was published in Ceramics Monthly’s 2014 Undergraduate Showcase.
 She was awarded a first prize grant through the Three Arts Foundation in 2014.
 She was featured on the cover of Pottery Making Illustrated’s January/February 2016 issue.
 Mert was included on C File’s list of 15 Potters to Watch in 2016.
 She was also featured on Architectural Digest’s 10 Ceramic Artists Giving Pottery A Modern Update.
 Mert led a residency at Watershed Center for the Ceramic Arts during the summer of 2017.
 She was honored as one of Ceramics Monthly’s Emerging Artists of 2018.
 Mert was a summer resident at the Archie Bray Foundation in 2018.
 Didem currently lives in Occidental, CA.